 In line with the Local Government Pension Scheme Regulations 2013, the Fund's actuary undertakes a funding valuation every three years for the purpose of setting employer contribution rates for the forthcoming triennial period.
-The last such valuation took place as at 31 March 2019 and the next valuation is due to take place as at 31 March 2022.
+The last such valuation took place as at 31 March 2019 and the next valuation as at 31 March 2022 is currently in progress.